Add backup pieces and image copies on disk to the RMAN repository

 A recovery catalog is required when using RMAN in a Data Guard environment.
 The recovery catalog supports a unified file namespace for all primary and standby databases with the same DBID but different

 DB_UNIQUE_NAME values.
-Thus, the recovery catalog keeps track of database file names for all primary and standby databases, as well as where online redo logs, standby redo logs, temp files, archived redo log files, backup sets, and image copies were created.
+Thus, the recovery catalog keeps track of database file names for all primary and standby databases, and also where online redo logs, standby redo logs, temp files, archived redo log files, backup sets, and image copies were created.

 "RMAN Backups in a Data Guard Environment" explains how RMAN handles backups made on a different primary and standby databases.
 In general, tape backups made on one database are accessible to any database in the environment, whereas disk backups are accessible only to the database that created them.